deepplys/3ddemo/README.md

-# 3ddemo
+# 3dDemo
-a simlpe 3d game
+A simlpe 3d game which is created in unity.